indieweb/wordpress-indieauth/readme.txt

 Project and support maintained on github at [indieweb/wordpress-indieauth](https://github.com/indieweb/wordpress-indieauth).

 = 3.5.0 =
-* Restore ability to use a remote endpoint
+* Restore ability to use a remote endpoint but keep this feature hidden for now.
 * Add load function and config setting in order to load the files appropriate for your configuration
 * Create Authorization plugin base class that can be used to create different IndieAuth configurations
 * Add Site Health Check for SSL and Unique Users